 You’re probably thinking, “3 things?
 Are you kidding me – there are literally a million things that need to be done before every trade show in order to be successful!”
 We know, and we agree with you, but here – we’ve identified three pretty key things, not to mention overlooked things, so you can keep them top of mind while planning out your 2014 trade show program.
-For a more comprehensive planning list for trade show success, check out our Trade Show Planning Timeline.
 Here’s what we think you should take a closer look at before your next show:

 What happens when you load the front of your booth with tchotchkes or candy?
 Attendees swarm your space and take all of your freebies.
 Can you blame them?
 Who doesn’t love free stuff?
 The problem is that A. these people probably have no invested interest in you or what you do (they’re unqualified), and B. they’re taking up space in your booth and blocking your marketing messages so that people who might actually be qualified never see you and in turn walk right by you.
 Translation: lost and missed opportunities = not good.
 So your giveaways need to be smart, and can be used to your advantage.

 Instead of ordering 5,000 key chains during the next online sale, you need to really think about what incentives you can give to get prospects and qualified attendees into your booth.
 Offering a special gift when a prospect stops by your booth is an added value for them to come visit you, and it aligns with a pre-show marketing plan because you’re calling, emailing and starting conversations with prospects long before show time.
 So call your prospect list ahead of time and offer them something special for when they stop by your booth.